marioishikawa/sparkplug_connector/README.md

 ### **3.1 Ignition install**

-Download and install the suitable version of Ignition at https://inductiveautomation.com/downloads after the instalation your Ignition Gateway should be running under http://localhost:8088/
+Download and install the suitable version of Ignition at https://inductiveautomation.com/downloads after the installation your Ignition Gateway should be running under http://localhost:8088/

 ### **3.2 Configuring Ignition**